projects

 mini app

-This simple application was originally custom built for a specific need of a music therapist, and was a one-day project.
+This simple application was originally custom built for a specific need of a music therapist, and was built in one day.
 It allows you to trigger sounds with strokes of the typing keyboard.
 Drag and drop your own sound files and assign keys for each sample.
 It is meant to accompany the MaKey MaKey, “an invention kit for the 21st century” as described by its creators, two MIT grads, Jay Silver and Eric Rosenbaum (makeymakey.com, $50)

 Max, Makey Makey, conductive materials, speakers